bcgov/von/docs/_how_to/IIW Demo Guide.md

 4. Click **Accept** to complete the connection.

-    You will receive a notification&mdash;the Email Verification Service has sent you an offer for a verifiable credential!
+    You will receive a notification&mdash;the Email Verification Service has sent you an offer for a verifiable credential, and the website will update to show your progress.

 5. Click **Accept Offer**.